One of Taiwan's most famous exports, high mountain tea grown on the island is known worldwide for its high quality and deep natural flavors.

 Some high mountain regions of Taiwan have developed agricultural industries, and high mountain tea farms can be found along each of the island’s mountain ranges.
 Each mountain range specializes in different types of tea, as tea strains have been developed to match the natural land and soil nutrient conditions.
 Some well-known strains include those from Ali-shan, Shanlinxi (Shanlinhsi or ‘Sun-Link-Sea’), and Li-shan, covering all fermentation levels such as green, black, and oolong teas.

 Most teas from larger operations are harvested by machines, indiscriminately cutting the leaves for ease of packaging and lowering of production costs.
-However, in Taiwan some high mountain teas are expertly grown then harvested by hand to the correct specification of 'one stem, two leaf', resulting in more fragrant brewing.
+However, in Taiwan some high mountain teas are expertly grown then harvested by hand to the correct specification of 'one tip, two leaf', resulting in more fragrant brewing.
 High mountain teas that are hand-picked and processed manually preserve their original shape to give the most complete brewing experience and are more difficult to find in the typical marketplace.